Information about course requirements, compulsory subjects, supervision, thesis submissions, extensions, plagiarism and contacts.

 Thesis submission and extensions

-For information about the layout and formatting requirements of an honours or Graduate Diploma thesis, students should refer to the Guidelines for the Submission of an Honours, Graduate Diploma or Master by Coursework Thesis (20kb Word docx).
+For information about the layout and formatting requirements of an honours or Graduate Diploma thesis, students should refer to the Guidelines for the Submission of an Honours, Graduate Diploma or Master by Coursework Thesis PDF, 202.85 KB.

 Please note: all theses must be typed and secured in a spring-back folder or spiral binding.

 Coursework theses must be submitted by the following dates:

 - Semester 1 - Monday 21 May 2018, 3pm (AEST)

 - Semester 2 - Monday 15 October 2018, 3pm (AEDT)